ggRock Hardware Requirements and Hardware FAQ

 Main recommendations

 1. Hardware RAID controllers are incompatible with ggRock.
-You should use HBA controllers instead.
+Instead, utilize HBA mode/JBOD so that disks are presented individually to the operating system.
 In most cases the built-in SATA Controller on the Motherboard is enough.
 RAID mode in BIOS must be disabled.

 2. Cores/threads count is more important than CPU frequency.
 For that reason, CPUs like Intel Core i3/i5/i7/i9, Intel Xeon E, AMD Ryzen or AMD Threadripper are not optimal, however it’s possible to use them too.